tracepaperapp/docs/tracepaper-docs/Technical Concepts/A Friendly Reminder.md

 ## "This all looks very complex"

 Yes, because it is.
 A lot of the complexity stems from our choice to optimize for a [[Serverless Architecture]] to reduce runtime costs and operational overhead.
-Read [[01 Introduction|The Story Behind Tracepaper]] to understand how we came to the Tracepaper Architecture.
+Read [[The Story Behind Tracepaper|The Story Behind Tracepaper]] to understand how we came to the Tracepaper Architecture.

 ### Cost estimator